elBukkit/MagicPlugin/README.md

-Magic
+# Magic

-A bukkit plugin for using wands and casting spells
+A Bukkit plugin for using wands and casting spells.

+Players may obtain or craft wands that can past a variety of configurable spells.